Estuary

 Kafka Connect is a popular framework that enables you to migrate data in and out of your Kafka through various connectors.
 For Kafka to Iceberg integration, Kafka Connect offers a sink connector called the Apache Iceberg Sink Connector.

 The Apache Iceberg sink connector guarantees that each record from Kafka is written to the Iceberg tables exactly once, even during failures or retries.
-Besides this exactly-once delivery semantics, the Kafka Iceberg connector has a multi-table fan-out capability.
+Besides this, exactly-once delivery semantics, the Kafka Iceberg connector has a multi-table fan-out capability.
 This helps you move data from a single Kafka topic to multiple Iceberg tables.

-Here are the steps to create a Kafka to Iceberg data pipeline using Apache Iceberg sink connector:
+Here are the steps to create a Kafka to Iceberg data pipeline using the Apache Iceberg sink connector:

 Prerequisites: